Write accessible documents for people with dyslexia or visual impairment

 What if I don’t have time to check all my documents?

-There are several free options.
-A good one to try is NV Access screen reader – click here.
+If so, you can try a screen reader.
+There are several free options but a good one to try is NV Access screen reader – click here.
+For a fuller experience, close your eyes when using it.

 Other Interesting reads